 Depending on the quality and the structure of the soil, it can also help regulate the amount of moisture.

-When growing indoors using pots, however, it is very easy to give your plant too much or too little water.
+When growing indoors using pots, however, it is very easy to give your cannabis plants too much or too little water.

 How to tell if a cannabis plant needs watering

-Regardless of the source of your tap water, most tap water will contain extra minerals.
-The type of minerals depends on your location, but Calcium, Sodium, and Magnesium are common.
+Regardless of the source of your tap water, most unfiltered tap water will contain extra minerals.

 Some water companies know which minerals are in the water and can tell you if you ask, but sometimes they don’t.